 Photographs must only be taken of children with the permission of a parent or an individual with parental responsibility.
-Such consent must have been provided in writing via the school's acceptance form on entry to the school.
+Such consent must have been provided in writing via the school's consent form.
 It is also important to consider the wishes of the pupil, remembering that some pupils do not wish to have their photograph taken or be filmed.

 Where photographs are taken by staff to evidence a child's progress, such photos should only be taken on school cameras.
 They must then be downloaded onto a school computer.
 Photographs cannot be used or passed on outside the school.
-Neither staff nor children should use their own mobile phones to take photographs.
+Neither staff nor children should use their own mobile phones to take or store photographs.